 - Copy the student's task, glossary of terms, and response sheets.
-Make one set of copies for each student. - Props and costumes should not be used in this assessment; however, students may use chairs, tables, blocks, and/or benches in the performance. - Assign a partner to each student; the two students should work together to create and perform an improvisation. - Assign to each set of partners another set of partners; each pair will watch the other's performance and provide feedback. - Students should obtain your approval of their storylines prior to creating their performances. - Each student's performance must be recorded for this assessment. - Recording setup must be in a defined space where the performer can be seen at all times.
-The camera should be placed so as to record the scene from the audience's perspective. - Students should be prompted to state their names/numbers and current grade level into the recording device before they begin performing. - Coach the students to face the audience while performing.
-(The performer's face must be seen so that facial expression can be assessed.)
+Make one set of copies for each student. - Assign to each student a student-partner who will watch the performance and provide feedback to the performer. - Each student should obtain your approval of the storyline prior to creating the performance. - Each student's performance must be recorded for this assessment. - Recording setup must be in a defined space where the performer can be seen at all times.
+The camera should be placed so as to record the scene from the audience's perspective. - Prompt students to state their names/numbers and current grade level into the recording device before they begin performing. - Coach the students to face the audience while performing.
+(The performer's face must be seen so that facial expression can be assessed.) - Each performer must include a three-second neutral pause at the beginning and at the ending of the performance to indicate a clear start and a clear ending.
+The student may end off stage or off camera. - Students who respond in writing must include their names/numbers on their response sheets.

-- Each performer must include a three-second neutral pause at the beginning and at the ending of the performance to indicate a clear start and a clear ending.
-The student may end off stage or off camera. - Students who respond in writing must include their names/numbers on their response sheets. - As an alternative to a written response: - You may permit video or audio recording.
+- As an alternative to a written response: - You may permit video or audio recording.
 Coach the students who are being recorded to face the recording device when responding.
 Students must have a copy of the response sheet when being recorded.
 The teacher's role during recording is to read questions. - Students may dictate their response-sheet answers as necessary to meet their needs. - Students may use resources that are visible in the testing classroom, but you may not prompt or coach students during the assessment. - When you are administering the assessment, students may ask questions to clarify the process.
 You should encourage students to ask questions at any time throughout the administration of the assessment.